cringeyburger/cinvim/README.md

 # CiNvim

-A lightweight and fast Neovim code editor for competitive programming.
+A lightweight and fast Neovim code editor built for competitive programming.

 ## For Whom Is This Editor For?

-Anyone that wants to delve into competitive programming needs a neat and a fast code editor.
+Anyone who wants to delve into competitive programming needs a neat and fast code editor.
-This is an attempt at making exactly that.
+This code editor is an attempt at making precisely that.
 Combined with [CompetiTest](https://github.com/xeluxee/competitest.nvim) and other UX enhancing plugins, **CiNvim** strives to deliver a single platform for all your CP problems.
 **Fun Fact:** `CiNvim` (pronounced `ci-nvim`) comes from joining `Cin` and `Nvim` ;)